Sales

 Don't expect them to be able to figure out how to use the various features without any guidance.

-Rather, provide them with various resources that will guide them on how to use the most important elements of your product.
+Rather, provide them with resources that will guide them on how to use the most important elements of your product.

-Best Practices:
+Best practices:

 product onboarding

-B2B/SaaS onboarding often involves unique steps that aren't present with B2C products or services.
+B2B SaaS onboarding often involves unique steps that aren't present with B2C products or services.

+For example, customers may want to integrate your product with the applications they're already using.
 Or they may want to import data or integrate specific plugins into your platform.

 It's crucial that you're aware of these needs and speak directly to them during the onboarding process.
 If the customer can't easily integrate your product with the rest of their technology stack, they won't get much value out of it.

-Best Practices:
+Best practices:

 • Automate wherever possible.
 Integrating your product into their existing systems or migrating data from one source to another can be difficult.
 By providing tools that automate these processes for them, you remove friction and make it much easier for them to start using and benefiting from your product.